pravinvarma/pravinvarma/README.md

 <img src="https://github.com/pravinvarma/pravinvarma/blob/master/pravin-min.gif" style="width:100%"  />
-<p>I work at Calsoft Inc as Lead Javascript engineer.
+<h1>About me</h1>
+<p>I work as Lead Javascript engineer at Calosft Inc in the beautiful city of Pune, India.
+I have 10 years of experience in various domain which includes Graphic design, animation and programming.
 I worked on various technologies like React, Angular, unit testing with Jest and Jasmine.
-I have experience in UI design,
+I have experience of using the tools like Photoshop, Illustrator and Corel Draw
-graphic design and animation.
 </p>
 <ul><li>
 <a href="https://chrome.google.com/webstore/detail/dinkar/dgifjaieooffhnbpkbdifhkgpncackio?hl=en" target="_blank">Chrome Extension</a></li>